rsonger/software-engineering-lab/_posts/2026-04-30-vectors_and_matrices.md

 # Scalars, Points, and Vectors

 <span id="scalars">**Scalars**</span>
 A *scalar* is a number representing a single quantity, such as length.
-Here, $c$ is a fixed value:
+Here, $c$ is a fixed value for the scalar:
 $$x = c$$

 <span id="points">**Points**</span>